OSSCanada/microhackfest/HOL/03_WebAppContainers/README.md

     git remote add ...
     git push ...
 ```
-- This will cause App Service to pull in the new code (via a webhook) and mount it into a Run Time Environment (Pre-baked Container for your programming language)
+- This will cause App Service on Linux to pull in the new code (via a webhook) and mount it into a Run Time Environment (Pre-baked Container for your programming language)
 - This method is good for deploying application **code** directly to the App Service.

 **Hint:** Click [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-local-git) if you are having difficulties.